 Education & Outreach Activities and Participation Summary

-Outreach in this project falls into two categories: first, outreach to potential business applicants, documented in Activity 2 under Methods, above; and second, outreach to peer organizations interested in local foods financing, available through our loan fund documentation, the Creating a Community Investment Fund: A Local Food Approach document, and the Real Pickles case study.
+Outreach in this project falls into two categories: first, outreach to potential business applicants, documented in Activity 2 under Methods, above; and second, outreach to peer organizations interested in local foods financing, available through our loan fund documentation, the Creating A Community Investment Fund for PVGrows, 2013, and the Real Pickles case study.
 The Real Pickles Financing Case Study has been downloaded more than 100 times from CISA’s website, making it one of our most popular publications.
 In addition, it was the catalyst for a detailed article on Real Pickles in a local paper, also attached.

 Several PVGrows partners are active in regional and national conversations about financing local and regional food economies, and their outreach has been very valuable in sharing our process and accomplishments.